 2. Daily Cooling System Check

-Before starting off your day, check the cooling system levels in your equipment.
+The cooling system also requires daily checks before you operate the laser to prevent overheating.
+Before using the laser equipment, check the cooling system levels.
 Ensure you use deionized water and if required, a coolant additive.
 The coolant system cools the laser cavity and in some cases the power supply and handpieces.
 If you fail to check the water cavity, it could result in your system overheating.

 You should regularly clean out the filters and dust and vacuum the vents on the side panels and fans.
 Dust is the number one reason for electrical and optical failures.
 Debris and dust prevents your aesthetic laser from properly cooling which can lead to potential component and electrical damage.

+Ensure that you’re using distilled or deionized water as recommended by the manufacturer.
+If your laser requires an additional coolant, you may need to add that as well.
+However, it’s important not to overfill the tank.
 Don’t add too much coolant and overfill your laser.
-When you overfill it, it can lead to water leaking out of the reservoir and getting too close to and damaging vital electronics.
+This can lead to water leaking out of the reservoir and getting too close to and damaging vital electronics.

-Remember to empty the water container of your Zimmer Chiller every week, and vacuum the rear filter each time for cleanliness.
-DO NOT fill your chiller with water of any kind!
+Remember to empty the water container of your laser device every week, and vacuum the rear filter each time for cleanliness.
+DO NOT fill the chiller with water of any kind!
+Similarly, you’ll want to clean your water tanks per manufacturer guidelines to prevent water flow issues that can result from mineral buildup.

 6. Check Flashlamp Pulses